MarelGuy/Jay/README.md

 - ### Who am I?

     My name is Loris Cuntreri, I'm 17 years old and I'm currently in High School.
-I started coding years ago in C++ and now i'm learning Rust with this project.
+I started coding years ago in C++ and now I'm learning Rust with this project.
 I have a certification as a MERN stack developer at Strive School.

 - ### What is my goal?